Python SDK KPI APIs

 This approach allows you to compare performance between versions in the Pay-i dashboard.

-3. Balance Technical and Business KPIs
+3. Balance Technical and Application-Specific KPIs

 - Technical KPIs: accuracy, response time, error rates